 FIGURE 7.
 Patients left side contact with splint in place.
 Patient wore a splint to open his bite for four months before any prosthetics was started to make sure his TMJ could handle the increased vertical dimension.
 I’ve found that patients have no problems when the bite is opened up 75-80 percent (rather than 100 percent) of their original contact vertical dimension.

-FIGURE 13.
-Right side maxillary copings on the casting.
+FIGURE 12.
+Left maxillary copings in on the casting.

 FIGURE 19.
 Implants have been placed in the third and fourth quadrants before the anterior teeth are prepared for crown placement, and the splint has been adjusted around the implant heads so there is no contact.
 Crestal bone has been reduced on fourth quadrant p